asii-mov/NodeGoat-AI-test/README.md

 # NodeGoat - Testing codesucks-ai
 In this repository codesucks-ai is used to identify and remediate vulnerabilities using Anthropic's Claude.

+You can view the latest pull request [here](https://github.com/asii-mov/NodeGoat-AI-test/pull/3)

 # NodeGoat - Readme